College of Medicine

 Education

-Bachelor Degree in Psychology – King’s University College, Edmonton, AB
+Bachelor’s degree in psychology – King’s University College, Edmonton, AB

 PhD – University of Queensland, Brisbane, QLD